 “An important part of the conversation of early sexualization of children is that they are completely unable to provide proper consent to adult sexual acts, among other important reasons.
 Developmentally they are vulnerable to manipulation and coercion by adults.
 Unmediated early exposure to pornography warps the concepts of healthy sex, consent, and safe boundaries.Their brains and bodies are in critical developmental stages.” says Mrs. Schmitz.

-We never want to end on a down note, so we’re sharing some very positive advice from two more experts.
+Let’s not end on a down note!
+Here’s some very actionable advice from two more experts.